priyansh19csu225/Frulenco/README.md

 # Frulenco
 Furniture shopping website

-A web application with Spring web MVC, Spring security, Hibernate and MySQL for buying furniture.I created various services using Spring annotations for user and admin.
+- Created a web application with Spring MVC, Spring security, Hibernate ORM and MySQL for buying and selling furniture